TeamVoided/DataDesigner/README.md

-# The TeamVoided Template
+# DataDesigner
-Template mod by TeamVoided
+An example mod show how to do all of Minecraft's datagen & a datagen library\(for now)